awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-tagging.md

 ## Tagging for Cost Allocation<a name="tagging-cost"></a>

 To organize and identify your Amazon MQ resources for cost allocation, you can add metadata *tags* that identify the purpose of a broker or configuration\.
 This is especially useful when you have many brokers\.
 You can use cost allocation tags to organize your AWS bill to reflect your own cost structure\.
 To do this, sign up to get your AWS account bill to include the tag keys and values\.
-For more information, see [Setting Up a Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html#allocation-report) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Setting Up a Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html#allocation-report) in the *AWS Billing User Guide*\.